Skip to main content

 What should I wear to Katami?

-The verified dress code is smart casual.
+The dress code is smart casual.
 Choose polished, comfortable attire appropriate for an evening restaurant in Houston.

 What should I order at Katami?